Ever have a witty t-shirt idea and think, “Hey, I could totally make money off that?” Or wanted to design your very own shoes or phone cases?

 With print-on-demand, I can design and sell t-shirts, mugs, bags, and more without having to carry an inventory.
 Once I create the product, I outsource the rest to an e-commerce manufacturer.
 That company then prints, packages, and ships the order to the customer for me.

 And you don’t have to be gifted with graphic design or art to make money with this side hustle.
-Even though I’m terrible at drawing, I am great with text, photos, simple graphics, and witty slogans.
-And those are things that sell, too.
+You need good designs, but often those designs can be text based or built around graphics that you purchase.

-You can make designs in PowerPoint, Canva, or right in the print-on-demand service for free that sell!
+You can make designs in Canva, Adobe Illustrator, PowerPoint or right in the print-on-demand service for free that sell!

 8 Best Print-on-Demand Sites to Sell Your Designs